plotly/documentation/_posts/plotly_js/2015-11-06-announcement.md

 #### A new JSON schema for data visualization

-plotly.js is based on a declarative, open-source [JSON schema](http://help.plot.ly/json-chart-schema/) that describes every physical aspect of a Plotly chart.
-For example, the bar chart below is described the two JSON objects on the left (try editing the JSON objects to change the chart):

-<p data-height="580" data-theme-id="15263" data-slug-hash="XmxaXY" data-default-tab="result" data-user="plotly" class='codepen'>See the Pen <a href='https://codepen.io/plotly/pen/XmxaXY/'>Json Editor</a> by Plotly (<a href='https://codepen.io/plotly'>@plotly</a>) on <a href='https://codepen.io'>CodePen</a>.</p>
-<script async src="//assets.codepen.io/assets/embed/ei.js"></script>

-With this approach, the role of plotly.js is simple: **plotly.js takes this JSON schema and produces an interactive chart.**
+plotly.js is based on a declarative, open-source [JSON schema](http://help.plot.ly/json-chart-schema/) that attempts to describe every physical aspect of any scientific chart.
+With this approach, the role of plotly.js is simple: **plotly.js takes this JSON schema and produces an interactive visualization.**

 Browse Plotly’s chart feed and append “.json” to the URL of any chart to see its representation in JSON format: